Zoho Corporation: History

-From 1996 to 2009, the company was known as AdventNet, Inc. and initially provided network management software.
+From 1996 to 2009, the company was known as AdventNet, Inc., founded in New Jersey, US, and initially provided a network management software called WebNMS.

 AdventNet expanded operations into Japan in 2001 and shifted focus to small and medium businesses (SMBs).
+In 2002, the company started its enterprise IT management software division known as ManageEngine.

-Zoho CRM was released in 2005, along with Zoho Writer, the company's first Office suite product.
+Zoho CRM was released in 2005, along with Zoho Writer, the company's first office suite product.
 Zoho Projects, Creator, Sheet, and Show were released in 2006.
-Zoho expanded into the collaboration space with the release of Zoho Docs and Zoho Meeting in 2007.
+It expanded into the collaboration space with the release of Zoho Docs and Zoho Meeting in 2007.
 In 2008, the company added invoicing and mail applications, reaching one million users by August of that year.

 In 2009, the company was renamed Zoho Corporation after its online office suite.
 The company remains privately owned.